Our Position on the Political Situation in Haiti

 By Berthony Dupont.
 Editor, Haiti Liberté

 This editorial appeared in the August 11 issue of Haiti Liberté.
-The translation from the original French was done by CHAN website editors.
+The translation from the original French was done by CHIP website editors.
 Haiti Liberté is a weekly newspaper published in Brooklyn, USA and Port au Prince in Kreyol, French and English (one page in English per issue) and distributed in Haiti, North America and elsewhere.
 You can subscribe online for US$20 per year, or by post (in Canada, for US$125 per year).

 To prevent the Haitian people from celebrating the Bicentennial of the country’s 1804 independence, the International Community unleashed a vast media campaign of propaganda against the government of the day.
 The end result was not only the landing of a group of mercenaries from the neighbouring Dominican Republic, under the control of the CIA, but also a brutal, shameful and bloody coup d’état.
 Since then, France, the United States and Canada have occupied Haiti under the flag of the United Nations.

 The occupation explains a great deal about the uncertainties that weigh over the future of the country.
 In the immediate aftermath of the earthquake we were accorded humanitarian aid from the International Community that proved to be more of a show than a real financial commitment, especially on the part of the United States, the leading imperialist country.
 That aid, tied to reconstruction promises, remains desperately unfulfilled.
 In reality, the promises of humanitarian and financial assistance simply serve to reinforce the military occupation.
 To illustrate the burdensome nature of this assistance, we need only scrutinize the role of Bill Clinton — linked, incredibly, with his buddy George Bush through the Clinton-Bush Haiti Fund (CBHF).
 The fund was created on President Obama’s advice and we haven’t seen a single dime from it.